 Monthly Service Cost 1Gbps/1Gbps Points

-< \$90.00 15
+&lt; \$90.00 15

 \$90.01 -\$99.99 10

 \$100.00 - \$109.99 6

 \$110.00 - \$119.99 3

 >\$120.00 0

-Fair Labor Practices - 10 points
+Fair Labor Practices- 10 points

-Description: Applicants must provide a narrative and evidence of plans to comply with federal labor and employment laws and of plans to solicit, recruit, and retain minority-owned enterprises and women-owned enterprises (MBEs/WBEs).
+Description: KOBD will prioritize applicants who provide an attestation by an officer of the company or evidence of plans to comply with federal labor and employment laws and of plans to solicit, recruit, and retain minority-owned enterprises and women-owned enterprises (MBEs/WBEs).
+Additional consideration will be given to applicants that include plans or actual results that reflect their commitment to workplace safety and training.

+Failure to provide these commitments and plans shall result in zero points applied to the application.
 Applicants without a verifiable record of compliance with labor and employment law may mitigate this fact by making specific, forward-looking commitments to strong labor and employment standards and protections with respect to BEAD-funded projects.